Quantum effects of black holes and cosmological constant problem: Classical theory of general relativity

-Torsion two-form $\TTT^a$ is defined using the covariant derivative as $\TTT^a:=\td\eee^a=d\eee^a+\www^a_{~b}\wedge\eee^b$, where $\td$ is a covariant derivative with respect to $SO(1,3)$.
-Dummy {\it Roman}-indexes are often abbreviate to a dot (or an asterisk), and this notation is used throughout this paper.
-Dummy {\it Greek}-indexes are not abbreviated in contrast.
-A curvature two-form is expressed as $\RRR^{ab}:=d\www^{ab}+\www^a_{~\bcdot}\wedge\www^{\bcdot b}$, which is a Lorentz-tensor-valued two-form as $\RRR^{ab}\in V^2(\TM)\otimes\Omega^2$.
-When multiple dots appear in an expression, pairing must be a left-to-right order at both upper and lower indexes.
-A $GL(1,3)$ invariant volume form can be expresses as
+The torsion two-form $\TTT^a$ is defined owing to the covariant differential such that $\TTT^a:=\td\eee^a=d\eee^a+\www^a_{~b}\wedge\eee^b$, where $\td$ is a covariant differential with respect to the structure group of $SO(1,3)$.
+This report adopts the convention whereby Roman dummy indices are represented with a circle or a star when the Einstein convention pairing is trivial.
+However, Greek dummy indices are not abbreviated in this manner.
+The curvature two-form is defined as $\RRR^{ab}:=d\www^{ab}+\www^a_{~\bcdot}\wedge\www^{\bcdot b}$, which is a Lorentz-tensor-valued two-form object $\RRR^{ab}\in V^2(\TM)\otimes\Omega^2(\TsM)\otimes\sss\ooo(1,3)$.
+Multiple circles in an expression signify that pairing must be done in the left-to-right direction for both upper and lower indices.
+A $GL(4,\R)$ invariant volume form is provided as